savvaspavlidis/savvaspavlidis.github.io/_posts/2017-02-20-A Poor mans (almost) Fault Tolerant Oracle RDBMS (part 2) - Infrastructure.md

   }
 ~~~

-Visit this [tutorial](https://tecadmin.net/configuring-dhcp-server-on-centos-redhat/#) for a simple installation and configuration on RHEL clone systems.
+Visit this [tutorial](https://tecadmin.net/configuring-dhcp-server-on-centos-redhat/#) for a simple installation and configuration on RHEL clone systems of a DHCP server.

 ## TFTP

-The need for a TFTP server is because immediately after booting from PXE, from here it will download the needed parts to proceed to the actual install.
+The need for a TFTP server is because immediately after booting from PXE, from here it will download the needed parts to proceed to the actual boot (and install).
+By booting via network with PXE, its like to boot with a CD, only it exists somewhere in the network.
+This makes maintenance easier, because you can make a remote boot, and have all needed CD's for maintenance or installing operating system available thru network.

 I am using a Centos server, so this [tutorial](http://www.bo-yang.net/2015/08/31/centos7-install-tftp-server) might be of help for everyone who would like to setup a TFTP Server.
+I have a number of bootable images, GHOST (remember DOS Ghost?), UBCD, Clonezilla, Acronis etc, but I will assume that this is your first attempt, so there would be only the Centos install image.